 Every few seconds, with each inhalation, air fills a large portion of the millions of alveoli.
 In a process called diffusion, oxygen moves from the alveoli to the blood through the capillaries (tiny blood vessels) lining the alveolar walls.
 Once in the bloodstream, oxygen gets picked up by the hemoglobin in red blood cells.
 This oxygen-rich blood then flows back to the heart, which pumps it through the arteries to oxygen-hungry tissues throughout the body.

 In the tiny capillaries of the body tissues, oxygen is freed from the hemoglobin and moves into the cells.
-Carbon dioxide, which is produced during the process of diffusion, moves out of these cells into the capillaries, where most of it is dissolved in the plasma of the blood.
+Carbon dioxide, which is made by the cells as they do their work, moves out of these cells into the capillaries, where most of it becomes dissolved in the plasma of the blood.
 Blood rich in carbon dioxide then returns to the heart via the veins.
 From the heart, this blood is pumped to the lungs, where carbon dioxide passes into the alveoli to be exhaled.